phiresky/procedural-cities/README.md

 Compiled: https://phiresky.github.io/procedural-cities/demo.html

-To build, first run `yarn install`.
+To build, first `cd implementation`.
+Then run `yarn install`.
 Then run `git worktree add bin gh-pages` to set up the bin directory.
 Then run `yarn dev` to open a development server that auto-recompiles when needed. `yarn build` to build the production version.

 ### Presentation